Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-webp-images.md

 ---
 layout: ../../layouts/Post.astro
-title: "How to use WebP images"
+title: 'How to use WebP images'
-metaTitle: "How to use WebP images"
+metaTitle: 'How to use WebP images'
-metaDesc: "Learning about WebP images, how to use them and why you should use them!"
+metaDesc: 'Learning about WebP images, how to use them and why you should use them!'
 image: /images/10-02-2021.jpg
 date: 2021-02-10T03:00:00.000Z
 tags:
   - html
 ---

-Here's a use-case you build a fantastic web application, and it's amazing.
-Then your colleague asks you how the speed of this amazing application is?
+Here's a use-case you build a great web application, and it's fantastic.
+Then your colleague asks you how the speed of this unique application is.

-Oef, you didn't check that during development but decide to run a lighthouse test to get a general understanding.
+Oef, you didn't check that during development but decided to run a lighthouse test to get a general understanding.

 The results shock you a bit!

 ![Bad lighthouse score](https://cdn.hashnode.com/res/hashnode/image/upload/v1612504243591/TPULQdm2x.png)